enigmampc/enigma-p2p-monitor/README.md

 Note:

 > It's also possible to use `-b B1` instead of `-b "/ip4/127.0.0.1/tcp/10300/ipfs/QmcrQZ6RJdpYuGvZqD5QEHAv6qX4BrQLJLQPQUrTrzdcgm"`.

+Note:

+> To skip this step we could also run the bootstrap node with `--lonely-node`, which'll make it register without waiting for another node in the network.

 ## 5. In a new terminal, Run an `enigma-p2p-monitor` node: